 Child care workers may have the opportunity to become aware of abuse or neglect of the children under our care.
-In the event that an individual involved in the care of children at this <ORGANIZATION> becomes aware of suspected abuse or neglect of a child under his/her care, it should be reported immediately to the <IDENTIFY TITLE OF PERSON TO WHOM ABUSE SHOULD BE REPORTED> for further action including reporting to authorities as may be mandated by state law.
+In the event that an individual involved in the care of children at this <ORGANIZATION> becomes aware of suspected abuse or neglect of a child under his/her care, in addition to the individual's duties as a mandatory reporter, if any, the abuse should be reported immediately to the <IDENTIFY TITLE OF PERSON TO WHOM ABUSE SHOULD BE REPORTED> for further action including that individual's own reporting obligations to authorities as may be mandated by state law.